Joan Juliet Buck Leaves Paris And New York For…Rhinebeck

 She has made new friends in the Hudson Valley, like Carolyn Marks Blackwood, the movie producer and photographer, and Gideon Lester, director of the Theater & Performance Department at Bard College.
 She enjoys taking walks and scenic drives.
 “I love going to Saugerties, which has two really good junk stores,” she says.
 One of the places she treasures in Rhinebeck is Oblong Books & Music.
 “I wanted a copy of Sinclair Lewis’s It Can’t Happen Here, and they had two editions!
 They are on it!”

 Of course, country living has its frustrations.
 Since her “college flat” apartment has no washer and dryer, she longed for the convenience of a “wash-and-fold” laundromat and was elated when she discovered Classic Cleaners on the road to Tivoli.
 “God bless them!” says Buck.
 And because she can get lost in her writing until after dark, she wishes there were restaurants that delivered.
-One night, after trying to get takeout from Gigi when the kitchen was swamped, she ended up having popcorn for dinner at Upstate Films.
 When she has the time, she cooks and likes to buy fresh chickens at North Wind Farm.
 “Discovering their chicken was life-changing for me,” she says.

 Besides writing, Buck, who appeared in Nora Ephron’s Julie & Julia, has been acting again.
 She did a graduate student’s play at the Frick Collection and a play with Irina Brook in Hudson and at La MaMa in New York.